Multifractality meets entanglement: relation for non-ergodic extended states

-Our results find immediate application in the theory of many-body localization where EE has been used to probe the transition, or in strongly kinematically constrained models where ergodicity may break down due to Fock/Hilbert space fragmentation.
+Our results find immediate application in the many-body localization theory where EE is used to probe the transition, or in strongly kinematically constrained models where ergodicity may break down due to Fock/Hilbert space fragmentation.
 For instance, in spin models in Refs.~\cite{Sala2019,detomasi2019dynamics}, the eigenstates live on an exponentially small fraction of the full Hilbert, due to dipole conservation~\cite{Sala2019,weak_fragment_footnote} and strong interactions~\cite{detomasi2019dynamics} (Fock-space fragmentation).
-Nevertheless, the half-chain entanglement entropy equals to the Page value, provided the wavefunction support set have a fractal dimension $D>1/2$ (see Table~\ref{Tabella} with $p=1/2$).
+Nevertheless, the half-chain entanglement entropy equals to the Page value, provided the fractal dimension of the wave function support set is $D>1/2$, see Appendix~\ref{App_Sec:num_egs}.